lmcai/PhyloHerb/README.md

 ### Alignment
 6. [Biopython](https://biopython.org/)
 7. Aligner:
-	[Pasta](https://github.com/smirarab/pasta) accurate profile aligner for highly variable regions such as the ITS sequences
+	[Pasta](https://github.com/smirarab/pasta) for highly variable regions such as the ITS sequences

 	[MAFFT](https://mafft.cbrc.jp/alignment/software/) for less variable regions or long alignments (>5 kb) that pasta may not be able to handle when the number of species is high (>500 sp)